 One of the biggest places in which geosynthetic materials can be used in the stabilization of a natural reef is in containing non-stable material.
 Unstable materials like sediment can disperse back into reefs, thus burying or smoothing out rock formations.
 This action reduces reef health and diversity by removing the many small spaces in which so many species of plants and animals live.

-“In our fishery projects we see how the complexity of reef structure extends the range of species using these habitats,” says Morris.
+“In our fishery projects we see how the complexity of reef structure extends the range of species using these habitats,” said Morris.
 “Nooks and crevices will increase the effectiveness of the habitat itself, what species will utilize it.”

 His company has not previously used geosynthetic approaches such as geocontainers or geotextile tubes, but they see how these structures can promote spaces in which a greater diversity of species may find home.